 SPFx doesn’t run inside an Iframe – it runs as part of the page; it can access any rest call to any rest API or even see some API that isn’t part of your intranet.
 Let that sink in for a second.
 It has access to search across the whole tenant.
 It has access to all your files, documents, permissions, taxonomy, user profiles, to name a few.
 Anything the person on the page is allowed to do, that script can do too.

-Furthermore, in SPFx, we can request permissions to other APIs.
+In SPFx, we can request permissions to other APIs.
 Companies often have personal information like upcoming appointments on the intranet landing page.
 This would come from my calendar on exchange.
-So, the web part I would build in SPFx, by default, cannot do that.
+So, the SharePoint web part I would build in SPFx, by default, cannot do that.
 However, I can configure the web part to request permissions to Microsoft Graph, and then specifically to my calendar, or calendar of any user in the company.

 Therefore, you must think about how you can properly grant permissions, but also what the dependencies are within and outside your tenant.